yongxiongwei/ckeditor-dev/tests/plugins/clipboard/manual/pastedialogmobile.md

 ### Expected result:

-Notification about unability to paste in such way is displayed.
+**Non-IEs**: Notification about inability to paste in such way is displayed.
+**IEs**: Popup asking for Clipboard Permissions is displayed.

 ## On touch devices